News & Highlights

 Chuan Tian at the 256th ACS National Meeting

-One of the most rewarding part of research is presenting your work to other scientists.
+One of the most rewarding parts of research is presenting your work to other scientists.
 Chuan Tian got the opportunity to present a poster at the 256th ACS National Meeting in Boston.
 The title of his poster was "FF18SB: Improving the accuracy of Biomolecular Simulations".
 Look out for more information on this new forcefield.
 Outstanding work Chuan!

 Congratulations Dr. Angela Migues!